Radiotherapy treatment can affect your skin making it sore and look redder or darker than usual.

 Skin reactions don't develop straight away but gradually throughout your course of radiotherapy.
 Your radiographer looks out for these reactions.
 But you should also let them know if you feel any soreness.
 Skin reactions usually settle down 2 to 4 weeks after your treatment ends.

 You might also get redness or darkening on the other side of your body to the treatment area.
-For example, you may have skin changes on your back if the front of your chest is being treated.
-This is because the skin can be affected in the area where the radiotherapy beam leaves the body (the radiotherapy exit site).
+For example, you may have skin changes on your back if you have treatment to the front of your chest.
+This is because the skin can also be affected in the area where the radiotherapy beam leaves the body (the radiotherapy exit site).
 Tell your radiographer if this happens.

 Rarely your doctor might delay treatment if your skin gets very sore.

 Radiation to certain parts of the body is more likely to cause a skin reaction than others.
-For example, areas where skin rubs against skin, such as the breast fold.
-This is the spot where your breast might rub against the skin underneath.
+For example, areas where skin rubs against skin, such as under the breast.

 Also, areas that receive a high radiation dose, such as some types of head and neck cancer, can cause the skin to become quite sore.